microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 `oc get deployment mssql-deployment`

-When the value of **AVAILABLE** value shows **1**, the deployment succeeded - including having a Running Container.
+When the value of **AVAILABLE** becomes **1**, the deployment was successful and your container is running.

-**NOTE**: *Depending on the load of your cluster and whether the container image of SQL Server is already present, the deployment may take several minutes.
+**NOTE**: *Depending on the load of your cluster and whether the container image of SQL Server is already present, the deployment may take several minutes.*

 You can run the following command to check on the status of the pod and LoadBalancer service: